 Application routes in AngularJS are declared via the $routeProvider, which is the provider of the $route service.
 This service makes it easy to wire together controllers, view templates, and the current URL location in the browser.
 Using this feature, we can implement deep linking, which lets us utilize the browser's history (back and forward navigation) and bookmarks.

-lets us associate a controller and a template with a specific URL (or URL
+ngRoute lets us associate a controller and a template with a specific URL (or URL

 pattern).
-This is pretty close to what we did with ngController
+This is pretty close to what we did with ngController and index.html back in

 step 2.